 NLP or Natural Language Processing is the technology that allows Watson to “understand” the text.
 It is the technology that both the Uniphore Product and R&D teams will continue enhancing this year.
 Uniphore is a pioneer on local Indian languages in both Speech Recognition and NLP, and has helped businesses reach out to 3,500,000 end customers in 14+ languages and 100+ dialects.

-Write to Sharun Shanthosh (AVP – Product Engineering, Uniphore Software Systems) at email@example.com to understand more about our Speech Recognition and Natural Language Processing technology.
+Write to Sharun Shanthosh (AVP – Product Engineering, Uniphore Technologies Inc) at email@example.com to understand more about our Speech Recognition and Natural Language Processing technology.

 Artificial Intelligence and Machine Learning: The New Normals for Speech Recognition

 With each passing day, millions of people use applications that interact with machines through vario...

 Hear Watson, hear.

 In 2011 IBM's Watson Computer won the American quiz show Jeopardy.
 It did so on live TV, beating two...